infparadox/Object-Tracking-and-Detection/README.md

-# Object-Tracking-and-Detection
+#####  Object-Tracking-and-Detection ######

-The aim is to track and count objects(vehicles) in a real time scenario.
-I used various tracking algorithms such as MOG Background subtraction , Haar cascading , Kalman Filtering , Blob Analysis. for tracking purpose.
-I had to keep track of information of vehicles entering and assign them proper ID's and store/write various informations(time stamp , area ,aspect ratio) onto a file.
+I pursued my summer intern related to image processing.
+The aim was to track and count objects(vehicles) in a real time scenario.
+I used various algorithms such as MOG Background subtraction , Haar cascading , Kalman Filtering , Blob Analysis for tracking purpose.
+Main objective was to keep track of information of vehicles entering and assign them proper ID's and store/write various informations such as (time stamps, area ,aspect ratio) into a file.

-To run the code -(code.py)
+######## To run the code -(code.py) #######

 1) Enter Path of video file at the start of program